nicolasBerceroTradeHelm/PlaywrightKopiusChallange/README.md

 # 📘 Part 1 – PlaywrightTestKopius
 **Playwright Challenge**

 This project is an automated test suite built with [Playwright](https://playwright.dev/) for validating core functionality of the Playwright documentation website.
-It follows a **Page Object Model (POM)** design to ensure modular, maintainable, and scalable test code.

 **Author**
 - Nicolas Bercero